SowpatiLab/ATaRVa/README.md

                         a positive float as the minimum fraction of total read contribution from the phased read clusters. [default: 0.4]
   -o <FILE>, --vcf <FILE>
-                        name of the output file, output is in vcf format. [default: sys.stdout] --platform <STR>      sequencing platform used for generating the data. changing this will have an affect on phasing which is happening on SNPs. allowed options: [hifi, duplex, simplex-hq, simplex].
+                        name of the output file, output is in vcf format. [default: sys.stdout]
                         default: [simplex]
   --karyotype KARYOTYPE [KARYOTYPE ...]
                         karyotype of the samples [XY XX]